Varnish Logo

 The Set request headers setting allows you to add or modify headers on requests before they are sent to your origin server.

 You can configure up to 5 headers, each with a name and value.
 If a header with the specified name already exists in the request, it will be replaced with the new value.
+If you want to set the host header this can instead be done from the Origins tab.

 Set response headers